Treasure Island Hotel and Casino: History

+2016 Assassination attempt on Donald Trump

+On June 18, 2016 a 20 year old British citizen, Michael Steven Sandford attempted to assassinate then Presidential candidate Donald Trump.
+Sandford attempted to grab a service pistol of a Las Vegas police officer during the rally with the intention of shooting Trump.
+Sandford was unable to carry out the assassination and was apprehended by law enforcement.
+Donald Trump was unharmed.
+Treasure Island owner, Phil Ruffin is a business partner of Donald Trump's and a supporter of his presidential campaigns.
+Trump has held several campaign rallies at Treasure Island, including the one in 2016 during which an audience member attempted to assassinate him.

 Features

 Treasure Island includes a 47927 sqft casino, and has 2,885 rooms, located in a 36-story tower.
 As part of the 2003 transformation, the tower was given a darker paint color, using 6,200 gallons of terra cotta/"Salmon Stream" paint, replacing an earlier pink coloring.
 Treasure Island received a Four Diamond Award every year from 1999 to 2013.

 Tangerine, a nightclub featuring an orange and white interior, operated from 2004 to 2007.
 Fashion designer Christian Audigier opened an eponymous nightclub at Treasure Island in 2008, in partnership with Pure Management Group.
 The decor included rhinestone-encrusted skulls and two large tanks containing jellyfish.
 Audigier said, "When you're going into a club, you want to see sparkling and glitter and rhinestones".
 Christian Audigier did not perform as well as Ruffin would have liked, prompting its closure in 2010.
 Ruffin's other changes included a $3 million makeover of the spa, with renovations overseen by his wife Oleksandra Nikolayenko.
 At one point, Treasure Island had 18000 sqft of convention space, which received a $4 million renovation in 2012.
 Four years later, the space was expanded to 30500 sqft.

 In 2013, the resort announced plans to build a three-story mall, replacing the northern portion of the pirate lagoon area.
 It was completed two years later, and includes a CVS Pharmacy on the first floor.
 At the end of 2015, the resort announced that it would lease the upper floors to Victory Hill Exhibitions.
 In 2016, the company opened the Avengers S.T.A.T.I.O.N., an interactive self-guided exhibit based on the Marvel Cinematic Universe.

-The Mirage-Treasure Island Tram travels between the two resorts.
+The Hard Rock-Treasure Island Tram traveled between Treasure Island and The Mirage prior to the closure of The Mirage.
+It temporarily ceased operations in June 2024 prior to The Mirage's closing on July 17, 2024.
+It will reopen once Hard Rock Las Vegas opens in 2027.